 Perhaps the second hottest topic is the Deltek Costpoint 8.1 upgrade.
 This upgrade offers significant enhancements and improvements for government contractors.
 Read the full list of updates in our articles (Deltek Costpoint Early Adopter Program 8.1 and Deltek Costpoint Early Adopter Program 8.1 Part 2).
 As Deltek continues to upgrade databases from v8.0 to v8.1 some bugs have occurred that are impacting our clients.
 We at Redstone GCI want you to be aware of the issues and work arounds provided by Deltek.
 You can find the complete list of known issues at this time here.
 Please do not hesitate to reach out to our Deltek Costpoint Consultants with any questions or concerns.
 We are tracking these bugs closely and will provide updated information as it becomes available to us.

-Heather Stroud Heather joined Redstone Government Consulting, Inc. in December of 2017 as a Consultant.
-Her areas of expertise include supporting government contractors in the implementation and operation of Costpoint, assisting with employee training and providing outsourced accounting services, including general ledger, unbilled analysis, reconciliation, accounts payable, accounts receivable, payroll, and payroll taxes.
+Heather is a Senior Managing Consultant with Redstone Government Consulting, Inc. Her areas of expertise include supporting government contractors in the implementation and operation of Costpoint, assisting with employee training, and providing outsourced accounting services, including program control deliverables, financial analysis, forecasting, general ledger, unbilled analysis, reconciliation, accounts payable, accounts receivable, payroll, and payroll taxes.
 Heather specializes in best accounting practices, from setup and training to monthly processing.
-Heather has over 17 years’ experience in government contracting, supporting a wide range of contract types and customers.
-Her areas of expertise include program control, financial analysis and forecasting, government cost accounting, and procurement.
+Heather has over 19 years of experience in government contracting, supporting a wide range of contract types and customers.
+Her areas of expertise include program control, financial analysis, forecasting, government cost accounting, and procurement.
 Heather’s hands-on technical experience in all aspects of the business department provides a unique set of expertise for our clients.
-Heather has led numerous Costpoint implementations and re-implementations for the Accounting and Projects modules.
-She has worked directly with our clients to design accounting systems that are meaningful and useful for each individual client.
-Heather also assists contractors with the implementation of the new Subcontractor module and Budget & Planning module within Costpoint.
-She provides training in these modules and has developed desktop procedures that allow for a quick and seamless transition and implementation of both modules.
-Heather is Costpoint certified in Billing & Accounts Receivable, Accounts Payable, Projects, General Ledger, and the Master Costpoint Certification.
-Heather graduated with a Bachelor of Science Degree in Financial Management and a minor in Economics from the University of Alabama in 2006.
+Heather has led and participated in numerous Costpoint implementations and re-implementations for the Accounting, Projects, Subcontractor, and Planning modules.
+She has worked directly with our clients to design accounting systems that are meaningful and useful for each client.
+She provides training in these modules and has developed desktop procedures that allow for a quick and seamless transition and implementation of these modules.
+Her experience in utilizing and implementing Costpoint gives our clients a unique perspective on the best practices related to both implementation and government accounting procedures.
+Her knowledge and guidance of the setup and end-user experience helps to ensure our clients receive a fully configured system that not just meets their current needs but will also allow them room to grow within the Costpoint system in the future.
+Heather is also experienced in assisting clients with “day-to-day” accounting processes.
+She has experience with all the normal accounting processes, such as accounts payable, account receivable, journal entries, reconciliations, reporting, etc. She helps multiple clients to produce, review and submit all types of project billings, including experience with WAWF, NASA 533s and MORADO.
+She processes, reviews, and submits timekeeping, leave and payroll data for multiple clients on a regular basis.
+Heather’s knowledge and experience in all business departments provides an invaluable resource to our outsource clients.